 Pike Market Senior Center is more than just a warm, safe place to enjoy a hot meal: it’s a caring community for our most vulnerable seniors in downtown Seattle.
-They serve the most vulnerable population of any senior center in Seattle, reporting over 51,000 visits and over 49,000 meals served over the last year.
+They serve the most vulnerable population of any senior center in Seattle, reporting over 51,000 visits from 1,449 members and over 48,000 nutritious meals served over the last year.

 Membership to the Senior Center simply requires that individuals are 55 years or older, and provides seniors with two nutritious meals, wellness activities, housing services, and a warm place to socialize, seven days a week.

 The Senior Center also has an activities space, and hosts more community-building classes such as exercise, yoga, and even ballroom dancing for Senior Center members.
 Says staff member Mason Lowe, “There are a lot of things you can find at the Senior Center, but one of the most important is friendship and community.”